TIBCOSoftware/tci-flogo/samples/app-dev/Mapping-Arrays/LoopIndex/readme.md

 3. For the child element of the object array, we are accessing and mapping each element of primitive array using $loop.index as index.
 ![Child Element](../../import-screenshots/LoopIndex/ChildElement.png)

+4. The Log message simply prints the output of the previous mapper activity.

 ### Run the application
 Once you are ready to run the application, you can use Push option and later run this app.